 A deviated septum is one of the most common reasons to have non-cosmetic nasal surgery.
 Your septum can be crooked and may result in a smaller nasal passage on one side or the other, or even both.
-In a normal nose, the mucosal lining swells and retract many times a day.
+In a normal nose, the mucosal lining swells and retracts many times a day.
 With a deviated septum, one may have difficulty breathing from either side of the nose.
 It is usually from the already small passageway being blocked further from the swollen mucosal lining.
-Sometimes, blockage can occur when there is additional cartilage, bone or mucosal tissue.
+Sometimes, a blockage can occur when there is additional cartilage, bone, or mucosal tissue.

 This difficulty in breathing through the nose could be corrected through a Septoplasty.
-Many people breathe loudly and others think their noses are stuffed, but in fact they suffer from a deviated septum and when their tissues naturally swell, the side with the deviation is even more restricted.
+Many people breathe loudly and others think their noses are stuffed, but in fact, they suffer from a deviated septum and when their tissues naturally swell, the side with the deviation is even more restricted.

-A Septoplasty is the surgical procedure to straighten a deviated or crooked septum to improve breathing, function, and minimize possible sinus infections, creating greater comfort for the patient.
+A Septoplasty is a surgical procedure to straighten a deviated or crooked septum to improve breathing, function, and minimize possible sinus infections, creating greater comfort for the patient.
 A septoplasty is almost always performed with no visible incision and normally takes about 1 to 1 1/2 hours.
 If the Septoplasty is being performed in conjunction with a Rhinoplasty, there may be additional, visible incisions and may take about an additional hour or more for difficult cases.

 A Deviated Septum is by far the most common reason for non-cosmetic nasal surgery.
 Your Septum can be crooked and result in a smaller nasal passage on one side or the other, or even both sides!
 The mucosal lining of the nasal passages normally swell and retract several times during the day.
-If someone with severe or a minor deviated septum experiences difficulty breathing, it is usually from the already small passageway being blocked further from the swollen mucosal lining.
-Its amazing that many people who go through their entire lives may never know that their difficulty breathing through the nose could be corrected through a Septoplasty!
+If someone with a severe or a minor deviated septum experiences difficulty breathing, it is usually from the already small passageway being blocked further from the swollen mucosal lining.
+It’s amazing that many people who go through their entire lives may never know that their difficulty breathing through the nose could be corrected through a Septoplasty!